Arno Wine Co. Semillon

 The wine leaps out of the glass with aromas of plum, cherry, Asian spice, purple flowers, gingerbread and wafts of gentle oak.
 It’s spacious and airy on the palate, with pure, delicious fruit and an energetic spark that drives it across the palate.
 A wine for ‘drinkin, not thinkin’ – a celebration of pure, delicious old vine Barossa Grenache.

 Mataro is something the Barossa does really well.
 It seems well suited to the soils and climate here, no great surprise really when you consider its ancestral home lies around the vineyards of the south of France and Spain where it is called Mourvedre and Monastrell.

 We source our grapes from the old bush-vines on the red/brown clays of the Greenock sub-region on the Barossa’s Western Ridge.
-Hand-picked and fermented with wild yeast, the small ferments are gently plunged by hand before a sleeping for 12 months on old, seasoned French oak hogshead barrels.
+Hand-picked and fermented with wild yeast, the small ferments are gently plunged by hand before sleeping in old, seasoned French oak hogshead barrels.

 Deep and bright in a hue, it is a wine that resonates with the fruit aromas and flavours of red plum, dark cherry, blackberry and some higher-toned cranberry characters.
 Hints of exotic spice, roasting meats and violets mesh with gentle French oak nuances to present a compelling wine.

 Arno Wine Co.
 Cabernet Sauvignon

 Barossa Cabernet Sauvignon is a very special thing.
 There’s none of that herbaceous, capsicum-edged aromatic edge that you’ll find in some of the cooler areas of our fine brown land.
 It’s a pure expression of both the soils and climate we are blessed with here in Barossa.
 It’s just a little more cuddly and approachable, certainly no less delicious and we just love it.